AsemDevs/Users-List-REST-API-Integration/DEV_NOTES.md

 - Make the pagination depend on the custom endpoint. ✅
 - Use the defual endpoint after reactivating the plugin. ✅
 - *TODO:* Flush rewrite rules to happen automatically when the endpoint is changed.
-- Make the Number of users per page customizable via options and Changeable in frontend.
+- Make the Number of users per page customizable via options. ✅
 - Documentation. ✅

 ## Implementation